Coronavirus latest: Numerous countries imposing lockdowns | DW | 21.03.2020

 The US Senate is still negotiating a coronavirus economic stimulus bill.
-Google has launched a US-focused website as an informational resource about the virus.
+Google and the WHO have launched info resources .
 Follow DW for the latest.

 Updates in Universal Coordinated Time (UTC/GMT)